-Sound: any sound where the source of it can be seen in the scene (or is implied to be present) eg. Voices, is diegetic.
+Example: Voices, are diegetic.
 Any sound that comes from outside the scene itself, for example, soundtrack, is non-diegetic.
 We can analyse the way in which sound enhances the mood of the film.

 Example: if the main source of light comes from the side of the screen, lighting up one side of a character’s face, this can create a sense of mystery.

 How a character is dressed in any given scene is very important; their clothes can say a lot about their present state of mind or their physical situation.

 In-depth analysis using Mabo

 Even once we know all this, it can still be difficult to use these devices as evidence to support our ideas in a text response essay.
 So let’s put our knowledge into practice and take a look at a few scenes from the film Mabo, directed by Rachel Perkins.

 Opening scene: Perkins uses a series of long shots of Murray Island in the opening scenes of the film, with high camera angles.
 This is done to contextualise the setting, as well as foreshadow the great significance the land will have on the events of the film.
 The subsequent low camera angle shots of the trees on the island present them as being tall and majestic.
 Paired with the upbeat, vibrant native music (non-diegetic sound) that is playing, it is evident that Perkins is celebrating the beauty of the land and emphasising its importance, not just in the film, but in the islanders’ lives.